 Course Number: HON 3397H

 Instructor: Bland

-Instructional Mode: Synchronous
+Instructional Mode: Face-to-Face

-Class Number: 27397
+Class Number: 25356

-Days and Times: MW 4:00 PM-5:30 PM
+Days and Times: MW 2:30 PM-4:00 PM

 Why do biological organisms sometimes develop abnormally?
 The question has puzzled modern doctors and researchers, but scientists and philosophers alike have been investigating socalled "monsters"-"freaks," deformities, mutants-for millennia.
 This class explores the idea of monstrosity in science, philosophy, and literature from the ancient Greeks to contemporary disability studies.
 Some questions we will address include: how have medical thinkers throughout history explained abnormal development?
 How have societies treated so-called "monstrous" humans, from infanticide to freak shows?
 How have fears of mutation or "birth defect" shaped debates over parenthood, abortion, and "acceptable" human variation in modern medicine?